-Registration Statement.
+APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: : As soon as practicable after the effective da ate of this Regis istration Statement.

 If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement number for the same offering.
-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following box \Box
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the

+Securities Act registration statement number of the earlier effective registration statement number for the same offering.

+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

+If delivery of the prospectus is expected to be made pursuant to Rule 434, check the following box.

+CALCULATION OF REGISTRATION FEE

+Proposed Maximum Title of Each Class of Securities to be Registered Aggregate Offering Price(1)(2) Amount of Registration Fee(3) Common stock, par value \$0.01 per share \$163,875,000 \$17,534.63

+- 1) Estimated solely for the purpose of computing the registration fee in accordance with Rule 457(o) of the Securities Act of 1933, as amended. - 2) Includes shares that may be sold, if any, pursuant to the underwriters' overallotment option. - A registration fee of \$13,226.89 has already been paid with respect to the registration of securities by the Registrant pursuant to Registration Statement No. 333-127933, filed on August 29, 2005, which were not sold thereunder.
+The previously paid fee will be applied to the registration fee due for this registration statement pursuant to Rule 457(p) under the Securities Act of 1933.
+An additional registration fee of \$638.39 was paid previously in connection with this registration statement.